 Experience the thrill and beauty of Old Faithful with your family in a fun-filled adventure to Yellowstone, our nation’s first national park.
 Yellowstone is a land of mountains, lakes and geysers that will fascinate everyone, no matter their age.
-During the day, your family will paddle 24-foot Voyageur canoes on Lewis Lake or fish for cutthroat trout on Yellowstone Lake.
-When not on the water you could be hiking around the Midway Geyser Basin and the Grand Canyon of Yellowstone, known for its yellow-banded bluffs and 50 species of wildflowers.
+During the day, your family could be hiking around the Midway Geyser Basin and the Grand Canyon of Yellowstone, known for its yellow-banded bluffs and 50 species of wildflowers.
 At night you will swap jokes, stories and s’mores with your new friends around the campfire.
 Yellowstone is a kid-friendly vacation and also a great vacation spot for teenagers.
 Introduce your family to the fascinating animals, bubbling thermal pools, and other unique features of Yellowstone National Park with Wilderness Inquiry.